 Is the Grand Rapids Art Museum accessible for guests with special needs?

 The Grand Rapids Art Museum is committed to connecting visitors with all abilities to the world of art through a wide variety of accessible services.
 All public areas and restrooms are wheelchair accessible.
 Wheelchairs are available free of charge on a first come, first served basis at the Visitor Services Desk.
 The street-level entrances on Monroe Center are recommended for wheelchairs, walkers and other mobility devices.
 Elevators and ramps allow mobility to all floors and public areas of the Museum.
 Assistive listening devices and sensory kits are available.
 Service animals are welcome.
-Scroll down for more accessibility info.
+Visit the Accessible Grand Rapids page on Wheel the World for third party-verified accessibility information on GRAM and scroll down for accessibility guidance developed by Disability Advocates of Kent County.

 Where is GRAM located?